Stephen Pegler

-Stephen Pegler (1852–1937) was the son of the founder of the Northern Rubber Company, Alfred Pegler.
-He was an industrialist and pioneer in the rubber industry, as well as a photographer.
+Stephen Pegler (1852–1937) was a British industrialist and pioneer in the rubber industry, as well as a photographer.
 His early colour photographs (autochromes) are now kept in the Bassetlaw Museum in Retford, Nottinghamshire and are said to be the largest collection of Autochromes in the UK by one photographer.

 Personal life

 Stephen Francis Pegler (1852-1937) was born in Bowdon, Cheshire, the son of Alfred Pegler, the founder of the Northern Rubber Company, and his wife Elizabeth Selina Pegler (nee Partridge).
 He had an older sister Josephine, and a younger brother Francis (Frank).
 In the 1861 census, Stephen was 8 years old and living with his father and mother, grandmother Susannah Oatavis Pegler 72, sister and brother in London, where his father was a foreign merchant.
 In the 1881 Census, he was 27 and living in Retford.
 He and his brother were working in the family business.
 In 1899 the brothers set up Pegler Brothers and Co.